RLabNYC/Rlab_FaceTracking_fuse/README.md

 ## Almost Done!

   - Make sure your phone and computer are connected on the same network!
-  - On the app click connect and then press play in Unreal, while it's running, you might need to click again on the phone app and you will start to the faces move!
+  - On the app click connect and then press play in Unreal, while it's running, you might need to click again on the phone app and you will start to see the faces move!

   **Congratualtions!** You just completed facial tracking in Unreal for free!